CCurl/MachineForth/README.md

 - Machine Forth packs 4 5-bit instructions into one word, in MF each instruction is 1 byte
 - MF uses MuP21 opcodes that are not used: 5, 6, 7, 8, 12, and 14.

+## Building MF
+### Windows:
+- There is a Visual Studio solution file, mf.sln
+- For 32-bit, make the typedef for cell_t int32_t
+- For 64-bit, make the typedef for cell_t int64_t (there will be some warnings)
+### Linux:
+- There is a simple make script
+- It builds mf (32-bit) and mf64 (64-bit)
+- It uses clang, but you sould also be able to use gcc

 ## MF Process Flow
 The process flow in MF is very simple and minimal.
 "H" is the "here pointer", and "L" is the "last pointer".